You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 • Skin—within 48 hours after death

-If you would like to discuss the opportunity to donate tissue, please inform the nursing team looking after your loved one or the bereavement team who can contact the regional tissue coordinator.
+If you would like to discuss the opportunity to donate tissue, please inform the nursing team looking after your loved one, the bereavement team or the medical examiner who can contact the regional tissue coordinator.
 Alternatively you can contact the NHS Blood and Transplant referral centre directly on 0800 432 0559.

 Donating to medical science